Diamond Harbour, New Zealand: Transport

 A ferry connects Diamond Harbour to Lyttelton, on the harbour's northern shore.
 In combination with buses from Lyttelton to Christchurch, this allows residents of Diamond Harbour to commute to the city.
 Diamond Harbour is 25 kilometres via the Governors Bay road to Lyttelton.

+Climate

+In popular culture

+The British comedy podcast Three Bean Salad features an occasional recurring segment about Diamond Harbour.